jspotten/cs324-labs/09a-hw-http/README.md

    be no null terminator.
 Add a null byte at the end of the bytes read, so it can be used with string functions, such as `strlen()`.

- - Create the request body, so it contains the following contents:
+ - Create the response body, so it contains the following contents:

    ```
    Hello CS324